In Stunning Commencement Speech, Billionaire Promises to Pay Off Student Debt for Entire Graduating Class

 Smith said he expected the recipients to “pay it forward” and said he hoped that “every class has the same opportunity going forward.”

+“Because we are enough to take care of our own community,” Smith said.
+“We are enough to ensure that we have all the opportunities of the American dream.
+And we will show it to each other through our actions and through our words and through our deeds.”

-In the weeks before graduating from Morehouse on Sunday, 22-year-old finance major Aaron Mitchum drew up a spreadsheet to calculate how long it would take him to pay back his $200,000 in student loans — 25 years at half his monthly salary, per his calculations.
+In the weeks before graduating from Morehouse on Sunday, 22-year-old finance major Aaron Mitchom drew up a spreadsheet to calculate how long it would take him to pay back his $200,000 in student loans — 25 years at half his monthly salary, per his calculations.

 In an instant, that number vanished.
-Mitchum, sitting in the crowd, wept.
+Mitchom, sitting in the crowd, wept.

 “I can delete that spreadsheet,” he said in an interview after the commencement.
 “I don’t have to live off of peanut butter and jelly sandwiches.
 I was shocked.
 My heart dropped.
 We all cried.
 In the moment it was like a burden had been taken off.”

-His mother, Tina Mitchum, was also shocked.
-Eight family members, including Mitchum’s 76-year-old grandmother, took turns over four years co-signing on the loans that got him across the finish line.
+His mother, Tina Mitchom, was also shocked.
+Eight family members, including Mitchom’s 76-year-old grandmother, took turns over four years co-signing on the loans that got him across the finish line.

 “It takes a village,” she said.
 “It now means he can start paying it forward and start closing this gap a lot sooner, giving back to the college and thinking about a succession plan” for his younger siblings.